| |

 the bulwark of the north (of the Borders) as Newcastle and Derwick were of

+the east.
 It was repeatedly attacked by the Scots, sacked, and plundered,

 but with no lasting success on their part; and it was here that Edward I.